mobingilabs/docs/reference-2018-07-02.md

 ---
 # The list of applications to be deployed.
 applications:
-# The name of the application to deploy.
+# Required.
+The name of the application to deploy.
 Should be unique at
 # deployment level.
 - name: string